HSparoy/Jigsaw_apic/README.md

 # Jigsaw_apic
-An apictorial jigsaw puzzle solver
+An apictorial jigsaw puzzle solver.

+Will write more here on how the code works and what needs to be adjusted to optimise for GoPro during the summer.